Wolverine971/9takes/src/blog/people/politicians/Kamala-Harris.md

 ---
-title: "Kamala Harris: The Achiever's Chameleon - An Enneagram Type 3 Deep Dive"
+title: 'Kamala Harris: The Chameleon Achiever and an Enneagram Type 3'
 description: 'Explore VP Kamala Harris through the lens of Enneagram Type 3.
 Discover how ambition and adaptability shape her political journey and leadership style.'
 author: 'DJ Wayne'
 date: '2023-06-21'